 Located 8 miles south east of Kings Lynn and 4 miles west of Swaffham.

 This is one of the Norfolk villages that dates back to the 3rd or 4th centuries.
 It has the remains of Pentney Abbey gatehouse, an Augustinian Priory which was established around 1130.
-Once a month you can book in to see the restored Pentney Abbey.
 The Nar Valley Way passes right alongside the abbey which is a very similar building to Baconsthorpe Castle.
 It was closed under Henry VIII who shut it down in 1557.

 Many of the houses in the village are made from the stone from the Abbey.
 The village became news in 1977 when six 9th century silver Saxon brooches were found.